Fast, affordable Internet access for all.

 The city of Anacortes is requesting $9.8 million to expand its citywide fiber-to-the-home network.
 Getting the funds would allow the city, according to City Administrative Services Director Emily Schuh, to speed up construction by as much as a year.

-West Virginia has dedicated $90 million in ARPA funding towards an $100 million pot called the West Virginia Broadband Development Fund.
+West Virginia has dedicated $90 million in ARPA funding towards an $136 million pot called the West Virginia Broadband Development Fund.
 The fund flows in part to the West Virginia Broadband Investment Plan, which Governor Jim Justice has coined his “Billion-Dollar Broadband Strategy.”
-The second grant application round for the investment plan closed in December of 2021, and Justice is poised to release $4 million to connect 650 locations in West Virginia with 55 miles of fiber.
+The plan includes the Line Extension Advancement and Development program and the Major Broadband Project Strategies program, the latter of which "will prioritize community involvement and use public-private partnerships to maximize investment."
+The first round of winners, whose projects total 793 miles of infrastructure for a total of $32 million, was announced in August 2023.
+This round of buildouts is expected to connect around 6,000 locations.

 The state of West Virginia will distribute nearly $39 million in ARPA funding to 53 schools, school districts, and other education organizations.
 The funding will be used to purchase laptops, tablets, Wi-Fi hotspots, and other short-term connectivity solutions for students.